Frequently asked questions

-A volunteer is someone who freely gives their time and skills in order to help further its goals.
-Volunteers are unpaid, but, are highly regarded for the contribution that their skills and experience make to the Tasmanian Museum and Art Gallery.
+A volunteer is someone who freely gives their time and skills in order to help further an organisation's goals.
+Volunteers are unpaid, but, are highly regarded for the contribution that their skills and experience make to the Tasmanian Museum and Art Gallery (TMAG).

-People choose to volunteer with us for a number of reasons, including:
+People choose to become TMAG volunteers for a number of reasons, including:

 - Helping preserve and promote Tasmania's cultural and natural heritage

 - Gaining experience for a future career in museums or another relevant area

-- Pursuing a specific interest in an area of our research and collections
+- Pursuing a specific interest in an area of TMAG's research and collections

-- Sharing their talents with others, developing new skills and meeting new people.
+- Sharing their talents with museum visitors and staff

 Who can volunteer at TMAG?

 Our volunteers come from diverse backgrounds and currently include students, retirees, full-time and part-time workers, parents and job seekers.
-Please note that volunteers under the age of 18 must have written permission from a parent or guardian, all volunteers must be residents of Australia and all volunteers are required to complete a national police check before commencing.
+However, please note that volunteers under the age of 18 must have written permission from a parent or guardian, all volunteers must be residents of Australia and all volunteers are subject to regular security checks.

 What type of work do volunteers do at TMAG?

-Our volunteers carry out many different roles, both behind the scenes and front-of-house.
-All volunteer positions are offered on the basis of skills, experience and interests.
+Our volunteers carry out many different roles at TMAG, both behind the scenes and front-of-house.
+All volunteer roles are offered on the basis of skills, experience and interests.
 Volunteer roles vary across TMAG’s departments and may include duties such as data entry, guiding visitors, transcribing historic records, cataloguing or assisting with researching collections.

 How much time do I need to commit to TMAG?

 Most volunteers attend TMAG at least once a week for a few hours, however time commitments depend greatly on the type of project and each volunteer’s availability and interests.

 What qualifications and experience do I need?

 Qualifications or experience are not necessary, however, any prior experience and knowledge can be very useful.
-The most important skills required are an ability to communicate and a willingness to listen and learn.
+Our volunteers bring life skills such as the ability to communicate well and a willingness to listen and learn.
 Attention to detail, patience, physical dexterity and some computing skills may also be helpful.

 When completing the application form please provide us with as much information as possible.